 1. Mixing up GP and CQ Modifiers

-2. Improper Use of Modifier 59
+2. Incorrect Use of Modifier 59

 3. Failing to Use KX for Medicare Caps